christgau/wsdd/README.md

      -v/--verbose sets the log level to INFO.
 More -v options set the log level to DEBUG.

+ * `-s`, `--shortlog`

+     Use a shorter logging format that only includes the level and message.
+     This is useful in cases where the logging mechanism, like systemd on Linux, automatically prepend a date and process name plus ID to the log message.

  * `-4`, `--ipv4only` (see below)
  * `-6`, `--ipv6only`